About the Virus

 - Be kind to those who are worried or fearful concerning this outbreak.

-The CDC does not recommend wearing masks to prevent healthy people from being affected by the COVID-19 virus.
+- Wear a mask to prevent affecting others and from being affected by the COVID-19 virus.

 The CDC has established the following exposure risk categories.
 These risk levels apply to travel-associated and community settings.
 These categories should be considered interim and subject to change.